Citizens United v. FEC: Background

-The 2002 Bipartisan Campaign Reform Act of 2002, commonly known as the McCain–Feingold Act or BCRA, prohibited "electioneering communications" paid for by incorporated entities.
+The Bipartisan Campaign Reform Act of 2002, commonly known as the McCain–Feingold Act or "BCRA", prohibited "electioneering communications" paid for by incorporated entities.
 These were defined as broadcast advertisements mentioning a candidate by name within 30 days of a primary election or 60 days of a general election, and reaching at least 40,000 people in the relevant electorate.
-During the 2004 presidential campaign, Citizens United, a conservative, non-profit advocacy organization, filed a complaint with the Federal Election Commission (FEC) charging that advertisements for Michael Moore's film Fahrenheit 9/11, a docudrama critical of the Bush administration's response to the terrorist attacks on September 11, 2001, constituted "electioneering communications" and thus could not be aired within the 30 days before a primary election or 60 days before a general election.
+During the 2004 presidential campaign, Citizens United, a conservative, nonprofit advocacy organization, filed a complaint with the Federal Election Commission (FEC) charging that advertisements for Michael Moore's film Fahrenheit 9/11, a docudrama critical of the Bush administration's response to the terrorist attacks on September 11, 2001, constituted "electioneering communications" and thus could not be aired 30 days before a primary election or 60 days before a general election.
 The FEC dismissed the complaint after finding no evidence that advertisements featuring a candidate within the proscribed time limits had actually been made.
-Citizens United later produced a documentary Celsius 41.11, highly critical of both Fahrenheit 9/11 and 2004 Democratic presidential nominee John Kerry.
-The FEC, however, held that showing Celsius 41.11 and advertisements for it would violate the Federal Election Campaign Act, because Citizens United was not a bona fide commercial film maker.
+Citizens United later produced a documentary, Celsius 41.11, that criticized both Fahrenheit 9/11 and 2004 Democratic presidential nominee John Kerry.
+The FEC, however, held that showing Celsius 41.11 or advertisements for it during the 60 days before the election would violate the Federal Election Campaign Act, because Citizens United was not a bona fide commercial filmmaker.

 In the wake of these decisions, Citizens United sought to establish itself as a bona fide commercial filmmaker before the 2008 elections, producing several documentary films.
-During the 2008 political primary season, it sought to run three television advertisements to promote its political documentary Hillary: The Movie, a film that was critical of Hillary Clinton, and to air the movie on DirecTV.
-Based on the FEC's 2004 decision, Citizens United feared that the FEC would hold that its ads and payments for DirectTV violated BCRA--specificially Section 203 which defined an "electioneering communication" as a broadcast, cable, or satellite communication that mentioned a candidate within 60 days of a general election or 30 days of a primary, and prohibited such expenditures by corporations and labor unions.
+During the 2008 political primary season, it sought to run three television advertisements to promote its political documentary Hillary: The Movie, a film critical of Hillary Clinton, and to air the movie on DirecTV.
+Based on the FEC's 2004 decision, Citizens United feared that the FEC would hold that its ads and payments to DirecTV violated BCRA—specifically, Section 203, which defined an "electioneering communication" as a broadcast, cable, or satellite communication that mentions a candidate within 60 days of a general election or 30 days of a primary, and prohibited such expenditures by corporations and labor unions.
 Citizens United filed for declaratory and injunctive relief in federal court.